 Matching rules

-Matching at an Interconnection Point
+Matching at an Interconnection Point or an Installation Point

-Matching at an Interconnection Point which is not the Installation Points Quality Conversion (“QC”) and “H2-IN”
+Matching at an Interconnection Point or an Installation Point (except at the Installation Points Quality Conversion (“QC”))

-Nominations at an Interconnection Point which is not a Installation Point “QC” or “H2-IN” shall be subject to a verification procedure.
+Nominations at an Interconnection Point or an Installation Point which is not the Installation Point “QC” shall be subject to a verification procedure.
 This verification procedure is performed to check whether:

-the internal and external EDIG@S coded Network Users contained in the notice emanating from the Adjacent TSO at the Interconnection Point and the internal and external EDIG@S coded Network Users resulting from the Network User's Nomination at the Interconnection Point are the same, and
+the internal and external EDIG@S coded Network Users contained in the notice emanating from the Adjacent TSO at the Interconnection Point or the Installation Point and the internal and external EDIG@S coded Network Users resulting from the Network User's Nomination at the Interconnection Point or The Installation Point are the same, and

-for each Pair of Network Users the hourly quantities contained in the notice emanating from the Adjacent TSO and the quantities nominated by the Network User in the Transmission Grid for delivery to and/or for offtake from the Network User in the Transmission Grid of the Adjacent TSO at the Interconnection Point are equal.
+for each Pair of Network Users the hourly quantities contained in the notice emanating from the Adjacent TSO and the quantities nominated by the Network User in the Transmission Grid for delivery to and/or for offtake from the Network User in the Transmission Grid of the Adjacent TSO at the Interconnection Point or Installation Point are equal.

 If the same Pair of Network Users is notified and the quantities are equal, then there is a Match and the Confirmed Quantities shall be the nominated quantities.